 Building Mobile DevOps culture isn’t necessarily easy.
 Like any process, culture or behavior changes within organizations it needs to be implemented properly and adopted step-by-step to encourage all stakeholders.
 It simply doesn’t happen overnight, but the modernization of the process, DevOps tools and practices will respond to business demand.

 In this blog, we’ll take a look at some results from the Bitbar Customer Survey that was executed privately for users earlier this year.
-We’ll deep dive into those fascinating results later but for this blog I’ve snapped all the relevant answers for Mobile DevOps.
+We’ll deep dive into those fascinating results later but for this blog, I’ve snapped all the relevant answers for Mobile DevOps.

 How, Why and Where Mobile DevOps Makes A Difference

-The discipline for Mobile DevOps requires few important technical and support things to be completed to make difference for any organization.
-In order to get all pieces together and make the Mobile DevOps tools and process seamless for companies the problem and potential bottlenecks must be identified.
+The discipline for Mobile DevOps requires a few important technical and support things to be completed to make a difference for any organization.
+In order to get all pieces together and make the Mobile DevOps tools and process seamless for companies, the problem and potential bottlenecks must be identified.
 These are the top things that came up in our survey and companies should focus on either fixing or adopting the better Mobile DevOps tools and process to get these challenges tackled.